Areas to Support

 - Mass Spectrometer Center—to support acquisition of analytical equipment for a range of work in areas such as toxicology

 - Equipment for our Seawater Research Lab

 - Equipment for labs in VIMS' research facilities

 - Hargis Library Endowment

 - Conference center

 - Research Vessels

-If you have a specific programmatic interest, we would be glad to talk with you about establishing a program endowment fund.
-To explore areas of active VIMS research, visit our Research & Services web pages.
+If you have a specific programmatic interest, we would be glad to talk with you about establishing a program endowment.
+To explore areas of active VIMS research, visit Research & Services.